Firoz Cachalia

-Firoz Cachalia (born 22 July 1958) is a South African lawyer and politician who was a Member of the Gauteng Executive Council from 2004 to 2010.
+Firoz Cachalia (born 22 July 1958) is a South African lawyer and politician who is the current acting Minister of Police.
+He previously served as a Member of the Gauteng Executive Council from 2004 to 2010.
 Formerly an anti-apartheid activist in the Transvaal, he first joined the Gauteng Provincial Legislature in 1994, representing the African National Congress, and he served as Speaker of the provincial legislature from 1999 to 2004.
 After he left the provincial government he was appointed as a law professor at Wits University and, from 2022, as the chairperson of the National Anti-Corruption Advisory Council.

 Early life and education

 Cachalia was born on 22 July 1958 in Benoni in the former Transvaal, now part of Gauteng province.
 His brother is Azhar Cachalia, an activist and judge.
 In the late 1970s and 1980s, Cachalia was active in anti-apartheid student politics at Wits University; he was detained several times and banned under the Internal Security Act.
 He also joined the United Democratic Front.
 In the early 1990s, he worked as a lawyer at Bell Dewar and Hall and as a researcher at the Centre for Applied Legal Studies; he also represented the Transvaal Indian Congress during negotiations at the Convention for a Democratic South Africa.
 He holds a Bachelor of Arts and an LLB, and in 1996 he received an LLM from the University of Michigan.